l-aldarondo/Amazon_Vine_Analysis/README.md

 - percentage_5star_not_vine = **54.47%**

-- **findings: the percentage of 5 star rating is not the same when comparing vine reviews to not_vine reviews.**, Figure (f).
+- **findings: the percentage of 5 star rating is not the same when comparing vine reviews to not_vine reviews**, figure (f).

 - **There is reason to believe that the percentage of 5 star raitings is not directly tied to whether the review is paid or unpaid.**